SimoneAncona/xparse/README.md

 >NOTE: regular expressions are strings, in order to represent the expression `/[^\S\r\n]/` you must write `"[^\\S\\r\\n]"`.

-An user-defined terminal could be like the following.
+A user-defined terminal could be like the following.
 ```json
 {
     "terminals": [